DarraghGeo/Spanish-Notes/Pronouns.md

  - ¿De quién? => Whose?
  - ¿Cuanto? => How much?

-Use _¿Qué?_ when asking someone to define, explain or classify something, or it is immediately followed by a noun.
+Use _¿Qué?_ when asking someone to define, explain or classify something, or if it is immediately followed by a noun.
 Otherwise, use _¿Cuál?_

 When _¿Quién?_ is the object of a verb it becomes _¿A quién?_